danyangz/cps590dcs-assignment/README.md

-# Assignment 1: Reverse-mode Automatic Differentiation
+# Warm-up Assignment: Reverse-mode Automatic Differentiation

 In this assignment, we would implement reverse-mode auto-diff.

 Our code should be able to construct simple expressions, e.g. y=x1*x2+x1, and evaluate their outputs as well as their gradients (or adjoints), e.g. y, dy/dx1 and dy/dx2.

-There are many ways to implement auto-diff, as explained in the slides for Lecture 4.
 For this assignment, we use the approach of a computation graph and an explicit construction of gradient (adjoint) nodes, similar to what MXNet and Tensorflow do.

 Key concepts and data structures that we would need to implement are